Roxy Ephemeris

 Can I use RoxyAPI with Claude, ChatGPT, or Gemini through MCP?

 Yes.
 RoxyAPI ships a remote Model Context Protocol server per product over Streamable HTTP, reachable at URLs like /mcp/astrology, /mcp/vedic-astrology, /mcp/tarot on the main domain.
-Claude Desktop, Cursor, Claude Code, and any MCP compatible client can consume the tool list directly.
-No local process or Docker required.
+Runtime agents on Claude Desktop, ChatGPT, Gemini, n8n, or any MCP compatible client consume those domain tool lists directly for live calculations, with no local process or Docker required.
+If you are writing the integration inside a coding agent like GitHub Copilot, Claude Code, or Cursor, connect the keyless Docs server at /mcp/docs instead, which returns the reference rather than live data.
 The JSON response shape is stable, typed via OpenAPI, and documented at /api-reference, so agent tool calls stay deterministic across deployments.

 Is the RoxyAPI JSON response shape stable enough for AI agents to rely on?